It wasn’t that long ago, really, when sales and marketing were separated by a body of water that seemed impossible to bridge.

 Sales winners of tomorrow need to embrace mobile, where everything is happening.
 They need to move fast and fluidly through the cloud, using its bounties to support and extend their organization.
 And they need to look beyond yesterday’s Excel and PowerPoint!

-Riding on the heels of #8, an ability to zoom out and take a bird’s eye view will give you the energy to ride high when things are down.
+Harnessing the ability to zoom out and take a bird’s eye view will give you the energy to ride high when things are down.
 If you’re up against a tough quota, a streak of 10 bad breaks might seem like a disaster.

 When you look at the big picture – how sales fits into the partnership of marketing, product development, and strategic goals – things often look brighter.